Spend less on your least favourite car costs: gas and car insurance

 Your car was designed with certain minimum requirements for optimal operation and when these minimums are not met your fuel-efficiency suffers.
 Consider:

 - Your tires.
-Keeping your tires properly inflated helps your car run efficiently.
-So much so that properly inflated tires can save you up to two weeks worth of gas each year.
+Keeping your tires properly inflated helps your car run efficiently and can save you up to two weeks' worth of gas each year.

 - Your motor oil.
 Improve your gas mileage by 1-2 per cent by using the manufacturer's recommended grade of motor oil—use anything else and you're not getting all you can from your car.